madhumithaa2003/PRODIGY_ML_01/README.md

 data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here.

 sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms.

+WORK FLOW:
+1. Import all the necessary packages, read 'train.csv' file from drive.
+2. Selection of required columns from the dataframe.
+3. The obtained dependent and independent features are used to train the model.
+4. Further, 'test.csv' file is read and stored as dataframe to predict the trained model using the same features that are used during training.
+5. The final results: 'Id', "Est_SalePrice' are stored in a file.
+6. The Predicted output is checked with the given output in the 'sample_submission.csv' file.